 To use the OLE DB Source data, Please Drag & drop the blue arrow from OLE DB Source to Slowly Changing Dimension Transformation to connect the data.

-STEP 6: Select a Dimension Table and Keys: This page is used to configure the Dimensional table information.
+STEP 6: Select a Dimension Table and Keys: This page configures the Dimensional table information.

-Connection Manager: This option is used to provide a connection to the dimension table.
-Here we are using the already created OLE DB Connection Manager, which connects to the database.
+Connection Manager: This option provides a connection to the dimension table.
+Here we use the already created OLE DB Connection Manager, which connects to the database.
 You can change the connection manager settings by clicking the New button.

 Table or View: This option is useful for selecting the Data Warehouse Dimension table or View on which you want to operate.
 Here we are choosing the Employees table.